AleksandarBayrev/general-linux-fixes/openSUSE-Tumbleweed-HowTO.md

 # Install codecs via `opi codecs`
 # IMPORTANT!!! - Upgrade system with `sudo zypper dup`
 # Note for VMWare - run `sudo vmware-modconfig --install-all` after earch kernel update (or find a way to add a zypper hook)
+# opensuse-tumbleweed-installed-packages.txt contains the system packages installed as of 17.07.2023 on my desktop system